MissStrong/ICS34U_Quad_1_2020-2021/ICS4U/Days 12-13/Note 5 - Finite Data Represention.md

 ### Imprecision of Double and Float

 Programming languages tend to be poor at accurately dividing long decimal numbers due to finite data representation.
-Be aware that if a calculation in any of your programs seems to be off, it might be that your algorithm may be fine and the Java simply can't accurately perform the calculation.
+Be aware that if a calculation in any of your programs seems to be off, it might be that your algorithm may be fine and the Java simply can't perform the calculation accurately.